sandermaas/gilded-rose-ts/README.md

 - The requirements do not specify if a "Conjured" item is an item with a specific name, an item with "conjured" in the name or maybe something else.
 Next to "conjured" items there is also a mention of a "legendary" category with the Sulfuras item as an example.
 Sulfuras does not have the word legendary in the name so it is not safe to assume that items from a certain category will have that category as part of their name.
 As there seems to be no logical way to define which items are "conjured" and which "legendary" I will proceed with hard-coding them in the app.

+## Thoughts after refactoring

+The strategy pattern provided the flexibilty to implement different behaviours for the `Item` class without the need to change the external interface.
+We can now add or remove behaviours and test them separately so it becomes simple to modify and extend.

+In an ideal world without goblins the context for the item strategies and the item utils would be the `Item` class.

 ## Getting started

 Install dependencies